BlakaDivin/arch/README.md

-# arch
-Arch Linux Installation Guide
+# Arch Linux Installation Guide

 Using iwctl to connect to wifi: